chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_encryption_example.rst

    encrypted_data_bag_secret '/path/to/your/data_bag_key'

 And change ``/path/to/your/data_bag_key`` to the location of where the data bag key is located.
-When you run knife bootstrap afterwards it automatically adds this line to the client.rb for the node you are bootstrapping and copies the key over.
+When you run knife bootstrap afterwards it automatically adds this line to the |client rb| for the node you are bootstrapping and copies the key over.

 Next, we'll create a recipe that will log the decrypted values for demonstration purposes (if these were real secrets, you would want to avoid logging them).
 Use |knife| and run the following:

 .. code-block:: bash

-   knife cookbook create edb_demo
+   $ knife cookbook create edb_demo

-Then edit cookbooks/edb_demo/recipes/default.rb so that it contains the following:
+Then, edit ``cookbooks/edb_demo/recipes/default.rb`` so that it contains the following:

 .. code-block:: ruby